-MORGANTOWN, W.Va. -- Massey Energy Co. has offered $35 million to settle a lawsuit with hundreds of Southern West Virginia residents who say the company poisoned their drinking water with coal slurry.
+MORGANTOWN, W.Va. -- Massey Energy Co. has offered $35 million to settle a 7-year-old lawsuit with hundreds of Southern West Virginia residents who say the mining company poisoned their drinking supplies with wastewater called coal slurry.

-The settlement proposed last month is confidential, but The Associated Press obtained a letter sent to the more than 500 plaintiffs whose cases were to be tried starting in August.
+The settlement proposed last month is confidential, but The Associated Press obtained a copy of a letter sent to the more than 500 plaintiffs whose cases were to be tried starting in August.

-It says the $35 million is in addition to $5 million that Massey and a subsidiary, Rawl Sales & Processing, had previously agreed to put into a medical monitoring fund.
+It says the $35 million is in addition to the $5 million that Massey and its subsidiary, Rawl Sales & Processing, had previously agreed to put into a medical monitoring fund.

-Massey is now owned by Virginia-based Alpha Natural Resources, which didn't immediately comment Monday.
+Massey was bought earlier this year Virginia-based Alpha Natural Resources, which did not immediately comment Monday.

-A hearing on the settlement and its distribution is set for Sept.
+A hearing on the settlement and its distribution, including legal fees, is set for Sept.
 29 at the Kanawha County Courthouse in Charleston.

 The letter, dated Aug.
 5, tells recipients the terms are not to be discussed with anyone other than fellow plaintiffs.